gundb/gun-level/README.md

 })
 ```

-If you want to use level in your app and share that instance with gun, this is what you'll use.
+If you simply want to share an existing level instance with gun, that's how it's done.

 ## finishing words

+If you're not yet familiar with gun, you can learn more about it on their [wiki page](https://github.com/amark/gun/wiki/JS-API).

 That pretty much covers it!
-If you have any questions or issues, submit an issue or a pull request.
+If you have any questions or issues, post an issue or submit a pull request.
 Thanks for checking out gun-level!